guerrerojuli/coder.nvim/README.md

 ## Features

-- **Code Completion**: Leverages a model-based completion system to suggest code snippets and help complete lines or blocks of code.
+- **Code Completion**: Leverages a model-based completion system to suggest code snippets and complete lines or blocks of code.
-- **Chat Interface**: Offers a chat-like interactive assistant to help with coding queries or contextual advice.
+- **Chat Interface**: Offers an interactive assistant for coding queries or contextual advice.
-- **Context Management**: Analyzes and retains code context to provide relevant suggestions and responses.
+- **Context Management**: Analyzes and retains code context from selected files to improve the relevance of suggestions and responses.
-- **Custom Prompts**: Allows users to create and manage custom prompts for enhanced flexibility in responses and completions.

 ## Installation

-Use your favorite plugin manager to install `coder.nvim`.
+Install `coder.nvim` using your preferred plugin manager.
 For example, with [packer.nvim](https://github.com/wbthomason/packer.nvim):

 ```lua
 use 'guerrerojuli/coder.nvim'